menu

 Demographics

-The population of Charlotte Court House is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.33% of adults in Charlotte Court House have a bachelor's degree or even advanced degree.
+The citizens of Charlotte Court House are very well educated compared to the average community in the nation: 39.33% of adults in Charlotte Court House have a bachelor's degree or even advanced degree.

 The per capita income in Charlotte Court House in 2022 was $30,226, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $120,904 for a family of four.
 However, Charlotte Court House contains both very wealthy and poor people as well.